Brazil Work Permit

 How to apply for a temporary work visa:

-STEP 1 - At the ministry of labor in Brazil:
+STEP 1 - At the ministry of labour in Brazil:

 - Before you submit your application package to the Consulate General, the Brazilian company inviting or hiring you must request a permit directly in Brazil through the Ministry of Labor (Ministério do Trabalho e Emprego - MTE).